Nord Stream blast was sabotage with remains of explosives found, Sweden says

 Investigations look into holes along the gas pipelines linking Russia and Germany

-Remains of explosives have been found at the site, a prosecutor said.
+Remains of explosives were found on objects recovered from the site which confirm the blasts were deliberate, a prosecutor said on Friday morning.

-These findings near pipeline damage confirmed sabotage had taken place, they said.

 Swedish and Danish authorities are investigating four holes in the Nord Stream 1 and 2 pipelines, which link Russia and Germany via the Baltic Sea and have become a flashpoint in the Ukraine crisis.